My Research at a Glance

 MINDFULNESS PRESENTATION: THOROLD SECONDARY SCHOOL

 The evidence is clear: students today are experiencing high levels of stress and anxiety and this has a direct impact on their overall health and academic performance.
 A strategy that is showing great promise in helping students cope with stress and boost positive mental health is mindfulness.
-This presentation will share what we, Dr. Paula Gardner, Assistant Professor, and Kaitlyn Kerridge, MA Candidate, have learned over 5 years studying mindfulness among university students in The Mindfulness Experiment.
+This presentation will share what we, Dr. Pauli Gardner, Assistant Professor, and Kaitlyn Kerridge, MA Candidate, have learned over 5 years studying mindfulness among university students in The Mindfulness Experiment.